-CHRE and under prosecution were other potential considerations for the future alteration of ftp processes.
+CHRE and under prosecution (not sure what this means) were other potential considerations for the future alteration of ftp processes.

 ACTION: Chairman, Tony Hazell (Council meeting 11th May 2006)

 8.9 The Committee thanked the Director of Fitness to Practise for all of her hard work on the ftp annual report.